Hi all UI5 developers and SAP Web IDE users,

 In the beginning, this Storyboard was a way to view your navigation in your Fiori/UI5 app.
 It was not very useful because you could only view the navigation, not make a new one.
 With recent updates of the full stack Web IDE, this has been changed!
 Now it’s also possible to create new views in the Storyboard and in the lay-out editor you can make the navigation between the views.

 This new feature makes the Storyboard useful and an added value for the full stack Web IDE.
-You don’t even have to right any code anymore!
+You don’t even have to write any code anymore!
 This brings the Storyboard to the next level.

 In this blog, I show you how you can use the Storyboard to create views and a navigation between these views.